- About Academic Advising

 Where are the academic advising offices?

-Undergraduate students can meet with professional advisors and peer advisors in the office on the ground floor of the Engineering Building (EB-M00).
+Undergraduate students can meet with professional advisors and peer advisors in the office on the 2nd floor of the Engineering Building (EB-M00).
 The Coordinator of Graduate Programs can be found in the Engineering Building (EB-M00).

 How do I identify my faculty advisor?